AbdurRazzaq2004/Wazuh-Security-Platform/OpenClaw-and-Wazuh-Integration/WazuhClaw-Overview.md

 This project delivers a **complete, AI-powered security operations center** using entirely open-source tools:

-- **Wazuh** handles the heavy lifting — agent-based monitoring, alert correlation, compliance checking, and active response.
+- **Wazuh** handles the heavy lifting, agent-based monitoring, alert correlation, compliance checking, and active response.
-- **OpenClaw** makes it accessible — turning complex security data into conversational insights via Telegram.
+- **OpenClaw** makes it accessible, turning complex security data into conversational insights via Telegram.
-- **Automation** keeps it running — cron jobs, alert-only notifications, and real-time integrations ensure nothing is missed.
+- **Automation** keeps it running, cron jobs, alert-only notifications, and real-time integrations ensure nothing is missed.

-The result: **24/7 security monitoring, automated compliance, proactive threat response — all manageable from a chat window.**
+The result: **24/7 security monitoring, automated compliance, proactive threat response, all manageable from a chat window.**

 ---